robertjahn/mcp-guide/README.md

 ### 1.3.
 Make a New Group

-Within the account, goto this menu option `Identify & access management --> Group Management`
+Within [Account Management](https://myaccount.dynatrace.com/accounts), goto this menu option `Identify & access management --> Group Management`

 You can add to an existing group or make a group with a name like `_MCP` and add the permission to the `_MCP` policy created in the previous step.